 Back to Help Center

-SoundSlap supports Bits and Channel Points so streamers can choose how viewers interact.
-This page explains pricing, reward setup, validation, failed playback, and sane launch settings.
+SoundSlap currently supports Twitch Bits.
+This page explains pricing, server-side validation, failed playback, and sensible launch settings.

 Bits